 Typically, a German chocolate cake is 3 layers filled with a caramel frosting that may contain coconut and pecans.
 The sides are often left unfrosted to reveal the layers and gooey filling.
 If desired, a chocolate frosting can ice the sides as well as garnish the top of the cake.
 I went the full mile and added the chocolate frosting.
 The cake layers are often lighter, due to the whipped egg whites, dryer and less sweet than a traditional chocolate cake.

-Tips for Making a Classic German Chocolate Cake from Scratch
+Tips for Making This Recipe for German Chocolate Cake

 There are two techniques utilized in this cake recipe that may be new to you.
 First is cutting both layers in half, horizontally, so there are four layers.
 Second is moistening the layers with a sugar syrup enhanced with rum.